grahamhorn/SupermarketPricing/README.md

 Item could be extended to hold more information, e.g. brand, dietary information - or this could be held in a Product class.
 A UnitItem could hold a Product and a ItemByWeight could hold a Product and a weight.

-The base price could be held in the Product class, removing the need for the PricesDatabase - assuming instead that there would be a ProductDatabase.
-The offer could also be stored in the Product class.
+The base price could be held in the Product class, removing the need for the PricesDatabase (and the possibility of a price not being found) - assuming instead that there would be a ProductDatabase providing a single point of access to modify prices.
+Similarly, the Offer could also be stored in the Product instance and the OffersDatabase could be removed (assuming that the ProductDatabase would have methods to make it easy to modify the current offers).
 There should only be one instance of each type of Product.
 A ProductFactory could be used to ensure that the ids are unique.